akshit614/CodeMate-Ai/README.md

     - Tailwind for styling

 - It answers your questions for code snippets and other question also, using Gemini model with proper notes of the given code.
+- Shows the answers to the queries in a proper markdown formats.
 - User can view all his previously asked questions on dashboard.
+- Don't need to signup or signin just explore and use it as per the needs